Vic-Rottiers/stage-documentatie/k8s/labs/2launchMutliNodeCluster.md

 in single node lab werd minikube gebruikt, dit is een light-weight en portable versie van k8s. hier gebruiken we Kubeadm

+In this scenario you'll learn how to bootstrap a Kubernetes cluster using Kubeadm.

+Kubeadm solves the problem of handling TLS encryption configuration, deploying the core Kubernetes components and ensuring that additional nodes can easily join the cluster.
+The resulting cluster is secured out of the box via mechanisms such as RBAC.

+More details on Kubeadm can be found at https://github.com/kubernetes/kubeadm

 ## 1) initialise master

 Das de eerste, zodat alle nodes erop kunnen connecten